-Applicants who can demonstrate their children of school-age (as required by state or local laws) attend school regularly and that there is adequate supervision of children under the age of 13 when school is not in session shall meet the childcare screening requirement.
-If a child legally withdraws from school, that child must be engaged in at least 30 hours per week of any combination of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program; (3) enrollment in and regular attendance in a program of education such as GED classes, English proficiency or literacy classes; and (4) a verifiable employment search or employment counseling.
+Applicants who can demonstrate their school-aged children attend school regularly and that there is adequate supervision of children under the age of 13 when school is not in session shall meet the childcare screening requirement.
+If a child legally drops out of school, that child must be engaged in at least 30 hours per week of any combination of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program; (3) enrollment in and regular attendance in a program of education such as GED classes, English proficiency or literacy classes; and (4) a verifiable employment search or employment counseling.

-7. Housekeeping Habits
+Housekeeping Habits

-Applicants must pass a housekeeping inspection.
-If an inspection conducted reveals no signs of poor health habits, physical abuse of the facilities, negligent dependent care, unauthorized occupants, or habits that could be detrimental to the property or other residents such as poor care of appliances, plumbing fixtures, etc at their current residence, that Applicant shall meet the housekeeping habit screening requirement.
+Applicants who successfully pass a housekeeping inspection that shows no signs of poor health habits, physical abuse of the facilities, negligent dependent care, unauthorized occupants, or habits that could be detrimental to the property or other residents such as poor care of appliances, plumbing fixtures, etc at their current residence, shall meet the housekeeping habit screening requirement.

-The housekeeping inspection will look for poor housekeeping habits that could lead to an unhealthy environment for the Applicant and other residents, for example: food left open or out; dirty dishes left unattended; dirty floors and/or fixtures; excessive dirt and/or grease on stove; mold and/or mildew build up in kitchen or bathroom; excessive dirt on floors, walls, ceilings, cabinets or doors; excessive clothing or belongings strewn about in a disorderly fashion.
+The housekeeping inspection will look for poor housekeeping habits that could lead to an unhealthy environment for the applicant and other residents for example: food left open or out; dirty dishes left unattended; dirty floors and/or fixtures; excessive dirt and/or grease on stove; mold and/or mildew build up in kitchen or bathroom; excessive dirt on floors, walls, ceilings, cabinets or doors; excessive clothing or belongings strewn about in a disorderly fashion.

-B. Engaged in Activities to Meet Property Specific Requirements.
+.
+Engaged in Activities to Meet Property Specific Requirements.

-Those RRC Applicant families who do not meet the screening criteria may be considered suitable for housing after the processing of all Priority 1 RRC Applicants (as defined in the RRC) who meet the property specific requirements, if they are determined to be engaged in activities to meet the property specific requirements or if they can demonstrate the circumstances set forth below.
+Those RRC Applicant families who do not meet the screening criteria may be considered suitable for housing, after the processing of all Priority 1 RRC Applicants (as defined in the RRC) who meet the property specific requirements, if they are determined to be engaged in activities to meet the property specific requirements or if they can demonstrate the circumstances set forth below.

-The Agent will promptly notify Applicant families that they have been determined to be engaged in activities to meet property specific requirements (such Applicants are referred to herein as "working to meet").
+The Agent will promptly notify Applicant families that they have been determined to be engaged in activities to meet property specific requirements (such applicants are referred to herein as "working to meet").
 When requested in writing by a working to meet Applicant, the Agent shall provide such Applicant, within 10 days of the written request, with an opportunity for an informal hearing to present information the Applicant may wish the Agent to consider in re-evaluating their designation.
-The Agent shall notify the Applicant within 10 days of the informal hearing of the Agent's determination to uphold their initial determination (classifying such tenants as "working to meet") or overturning their initial determination.
+The Agent shall notify the Applicant within 10 days of the informal hearing of the Agent's determination to uphold their initial determination

+(classifying such tenants as "working to meet") or overturning their initial determination.